One-day, award-winning palliative care course for health care professionals working in cancer care settings.

 - Course materials include a downloadable manual and the best-selling resource, the Pallium Palliative Pocketbook

-LEAP Oncology is an Accredited Group Learning Activity as defined by the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada, and approved by the University of Ottawa’s Office of Continuing Professional Development.
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the University of Ottawa’s Office of Continuing Professional Development.
 You may claim a maximum of 8.0 hours (credits are automatically calculated).

 Upon completion of LEAP Oncology, learners should be able to: